Omnipod Horizon Hybrid Closed-loop System

 Dr. Trang Ly, Insulet’s VP of Medical who ran the trial took a moment to speak to Beyond Type 1 about the trial in greater detail.

 “Each artificial pancreas algorithm is different with different mathematical formulas to determine glucose predictions and insulin delivery,” Dr. Ly explained.
 “Our algorithm and system is unique to Insulet and our first studies were primarily designed to prove safety, making sure we could deliver insulin without causing hypoglycemia.
 We were able to show a 10-fold reduction in hypoglycemia.
-Patients who used the system went from experiencing an average of 78 minutes < 70 mg/dL per day at home to only 7 minutes < 70 mg/dL whilst using the system.
-The system worked extremely well overnight and our patients woke up with an average glucose of 137mg/dL.”
+Patients who used the system went from experiencing an average of 78 minutes < 3.9 mmol/L70 mg/dL per day at home to only 7 minutes < 3.9 mmol/L70 mg/dL whilst using the system.
+The system worked extremely well overnight and our patients woke up with an average glucose of 7.6 mmol/L137 mg/dL.”

-Participants in the study experienced target glucose control ranges 69% of the time throughout the entirety of the study, and 90% of the time in the overnight period.
+Participants in the study experienced target glucose control ranges 69 percent of the time throughout the entirety of the study, and 90 percent of the time in the overnight period.

 “These first results are incredibly exciting!”
 Dr. Ly said.
 “We now need to obtain more data to see how well the system works in the real world with exercise and high fat meals,” she added, speaking about the next steps of the trial.